 The Only Competency Based, Self-Paced, Personalized, Online Sedation Certification

-Sedation Certification is the benchmark for safe and effective sedation standardization and meets all criteria for JCAHO, DVM, and AAAHC accrediting organizations.
+Sedation Certification is the benchmark for safe and effective sedation standardization and meets all criteria for JCAHO, DNV, and AAAHC accrediting organizations.

 Get Sedation Certified today by the most comprehensive certification and continuing education training available.

-Moderate Sedation and procedural sedation certification is available for RNs, MDs, DOs, PAs,
+Certification in Moderate Sedation is available for RNs, MDs, DOs, PAs, Podiatrists and Radiology.